Madagascar Reports First Coronavirus Death - UrduPoint

 Madagascar Reports First Coronavirus Death

-Antananarivo, (UrduPoint / Pakistan Point News - 17th May, 2020 ) :Madagascar on Sunday reported the first death of a patient suffering from novel coronavirus nearly two months after it was first detected in the country, official statistics showed.
+Antananarivo, (UrduPoint / Pakistan Point News - 18th May, 2020 ) :Madagascar on Sunday announced the first death of a patient suffering from novel coronavirus, a 57-year-old hospital worker, nearly two months after the virus was first detected in the Indian Ocean island nation.

+The man who was a car park attendant at a hospital in the eastern city of Toamasina died on Saturday, professor Hanta Vololontiana, an official from the anti-coronavirus task team said.

+He had underlying diabetes and high blood pressure before he was infected.

-The Indian ocean island which has reported 304 cases has hit the headlines over a home-grown herbal concoction that President Andry Rajoelina claims can cure people infected with the virus.
+The island which has reported 304 cases has hit the headlines over a home-grown herbal concoction that President Andry Rajoelina claims can cure people infected with the virus.

+In an address to the nation on public television, Rajoelina said the patient was too sick to be administered with the herbal remedy.

+"He is one of the patients who presented with a severe form (of COVID-19) in Toamasina," said the president.

 Several African countries have ordered or expressed interest in the purported remedy, which is known as Covid-Organics.